MinaMedhatKamel/MovieApp/README.md

 ### architecture:
 - Multi modules project.
-  - I made a multi modules project based on the features modules of the requirment as we have list and details features each one of them has its own         sperated module and can be extracted for getting more maintainability, testability and reusability.
+  - I made a multi modules project based on the features modules of the requirement as we have a list and details features each one of them has its own separate module and can be extracted for getting more maintainability, testability, and reusability.
    - Project modules:
-    - App Module: handling the mainactivity and navigation
+     - App Module: handling the main activity and navigation
-    - common: handling the shared base clases, data, styles, resources and common resubale ui components between the features.
+     - common: handling the shared base classes, data, styles, resources, and common reusable UI components between the features.
-    - movieslist: movies list features I applyied the MVI architecture for the by separating the layers from the data to the list screen.
+     - movieslist: movies list features I applied the MVI architecture by separating the layers from the data to the list screen.
-    - moviesdetails: movies details features I applyied the MVI architecture for the by separating the layers from the data to the details screen.
+     - moviesdetails: movies details features I applied the MVI architecture by separating the layers from the data to the details screen. - MVI
- - MVI architecture layers:
+  - architecture layers:
     - data layer: contains the models and retrofit APi related to this feature.
     - di: contains the dependancy injections modules.
     - domain: contains the usecases of each module.